 The California Consumer Privacy Act (CCPA), is the second piece of legislation in the US to be passed focusing on data protection and privacy, following the Nevada Online privacy law.
 You can become CCPA compliant simply and quickly by using the Seers CCPA Compliant Cookie Consent Solution.

-The CCPA Act is ultimately aimed to improve the protections and rights for consumers whose data is being collected and used by companies in California.
+The CCPA Act is aimed at improving the protections and rights for consumers in California.

 The CCPA Act conferred several key rights that companies should be aware of when conducting business in California and their obligations in relation to those rights.

 The main ones to be aware of include: informing their customers on what data they will be collecting and what they will use it for, responding to consumer requests, and providing an opt-out mechanism for the sale of personal data to a third party.

 It is the final part that is of key concern for companies.

 Consumers now have Opt-out rights!